-4. Strategies to increase parent and family engagement
+5. Strategies to increase parental and family engagement

-4.1 Please provide a narrative below describing how the School-Parent Compact was jointly developed and how it is distributed.
+5.1 Please provide a narrative below describing how the School-Parent Compact was jointly developed and how it is distributed.
 Provide supporting documentation in the corresponding folder.

-The School-Parent compact is jointly developed at the annual parent meeting.
+• The School-Parent compact is jointly developed at the annual parent meeting.
 The group reviews the previous compacts and looks to what adjustments need to be made.

-- The School-Parent compact is distributed in two ways at Gilder: - Gilder GREAT DATES Books (English p.
-3/ Spanish p.4) All Gilder Students Pre-K-6 use the this student planner to organize their day and communicate between home and school.
-The Compacts are in the front and are explained to families on Back to School Night.
-The planners are customized to students needs and grade levels and are an academic and social communication tool used schoolwide.
-The Zones of Regulation are imbedded within the planners to help our students with expected behaviors.
-Continuously reteaching expectations supports student success.
-Our approach to supporting behavior is instructional.
-The planners are a consistent process for school personnel at Gilder to consistently determine comprehensive data regarding academic, social, emotional needs of students, and it is documented and is of excellent quality. - The school- Parent compact can also be found in the Student and Family Handbook on p.12: All Gilder families are able to access the handbook electronically on student iPads, on our Gilder website and receive as paper copy as well.
-The handbook outlines Gilder expectations and District Code of Conduct.
-In the handbook we have the Student-Parent compact on p.12.
-We have all student + Parent signature page that we collect on campus showing that families have received and read the book. - Please provide a narrative below describing how parents were involved in developing the Title I Parent and Family Engagement Policy or Procedure.
+• The School-Parent compact is distributed two ways at Gilder:

+- Gilder Green Books: (Bilingual) All Gilder Students K-6 use the Greenbooks to communicate between home and school.
+The Compacts are in the fronts and are explained to families are Back to School Night.
+The Green books are customized to students needs and are an academic and social communication tool used schoolwide.
+Zones of regulation help our students use expected behaviors.
+Continuously reteaching behavior expectations supports student success.
+Our approach to supporting behavior is always instructional.
+We reteach expectations continually.
+The Green Books are a consistent process for school personnel at Gilder to consistently determine comprehensive data regarding academic, social, emotional needs of students, and it is documented and is of excellent quality.

+- Student and Family Handbook: All Gilder families receive a handbook outlining Gilder expectations and District Code of Conduct.
+In the handbook we have the Student-Parent compact.
+We have all student + Parent signature page that we collect on campus showing that families have received and read the book.

+5.2 Please provide a narrative below describing how parents were involved in developing the Title I Parent and Family Engagement Policy or Procedure.
 Provide supporting documentation in the corresponding folder.